Church Growth in Thailand - Why So Slow?

 Sun and her family fled from the killing fields of Cambodia and arrived as refugees in California.
 Sun heard the Gospel in Sunday school and later prayed to receive Christ.
 After high school, Sun sensed the Lord calling her into missions and pursued a degree in Biblical Studies from Biola University.
 Following graduation, Sun went on a short-term mission trip to Cambodia and then taught elementary school for a few years before returning to Asia to teach English in Laos.
 During her four years in Laos, she also earned an M.A. in TESOL through Azusa Pacific University.
-In 2002, Sun sensed God leading her to a very large Asian country where served for two years.
+After Laos, Sun sensed God leading her to a very large Asian country where served for two years.
 Sun and her team shared the Gospel with top university students and partnered with churches.

-Karl teaches missions and church history at Bangkok Bible Seminary, and assists with translation and editing at Kanok Bannasan (OMF Publishers Thailand), one of the few publishers of Thai Christian books.
+Karl teaches church history and missions at Bangkok Bible Seminary, and assists with translation and editing at Kanok Bannasan (OMF Publishers Thailand), one of the few publishers of Thai Christian books.
 Living right next to the seminary campus in downtown Bangkok, both Karl and Sun have opportunities to invest in the lives of students, the next generation of Thai church leaders.
 They are also involved in a new church plant called Grace City Bangkok, and Karl does itinerant preaching at various churches in the Bangkok area and beyond.